A Complete Guide to Spousal Maintenance

 These examples illustrate the flexibility of spousal maintenance arrangements, designed to accommodate the diverse needs and situations of divorcing couples.
 The specific terms, including the amount and duration of maintenance, are influenced by a variety of factors and aim to achieve a fair and equitable outcome for both parties and avoid undue hardship.
 It's important for individuals navigating divorce or separation to seek legal advice to understand their rights and obligations regarding spousal maintenance fully.

-Spousal maintenance one third rule
+Spousal Maintenance one third rule

 The "one-third rule" regarding spousal maintenance is a now outdated principle whereby the incomes of the two spouses would be added together and the lower earner would be awarded a third of their combined incomes total minus their own income.